fermiyon/azure-ci-cd-pipeline-ml/README.md

 ![screenshot](screenshots/azure-create-vm-2.png)

-Alternatively you can create via Azure CLI
+Alternatively you can create via Azure CLI (Do not forget to change the admin password in the command below)

 ```bash
 az vm create --resource-group Azuredevops --name appVM --admin-username devopsagent --admin-password your_password --image Ubuntu2204 --size Standard_DS1_v2 --generate-ssh-keys